isomerpages/moe-lianhuapri/_learning/Mathematics.md

 ![](/images/Learning/Mathematics/Hi%205%20image1.png)

-Our Hi-Five! process is an approach adapted from George Polya’s 4 steps to problem solving.
+<p style="text-align: justify;">Our Hi-Five! process is an approach adapted from George Polya’s 4 steps to problem solving.
 It serves to guide our students in their mental processing of word problems in a more systematic manner.
-The strong emphasis on reasoning and analysis in the Hi-Five! process allows the students to develop capacities and skills for learning and their metacognitive ability and to build their confidence in problem- solving.
+The strong emphasis on reasoning and analysis in the Hi-Five! process allows the students to develop capacities and skills for learning and their metacognitive ability and to build their confidence in problem- solving. </p>

-Students also learn various heuristics to help them solve mathematical problems.
+<p style="text-align: justify;">Students also learn various heuristics to help them solve mathematical problems.
 Heuristics are methods and strategies that point towards possible ways in which students might be able to find a solution.
-With the acquisition of mathematical skills and processes, coupled with the content knowledge, students will become better problem solvers.
+With the acquisition of mathematical skills and processes, coupled with the content knowledge, students will become better problem solvers.</p>

 ### **Fun with Mathematics**

-Fun with Mathematics is a programme for selected P4 to P6 students with the aptitude for Mathematics.
-The programme aims to develop students' mathematical reasoning skills and deepens their conceptual understanding through an inquiry approach.
+<p style="text-align: justify;">Fun with Mathematics is a programme for selected P4 to P6 students with the aptitude for Mathematics.
+The programme aims to develop students' mathematical reasoning skills and deepens their conceptual understanding through an inquiry approach.</p>

-Students work independently or collaborate with their peers and engage in mathematical thinking through puzzles, games and mathematical explorations specially designed for this programme.
-The rich learning experiences offered by the programme serve to help students to:
+<p style="text-align: justify;">Students work independently or collaborate with their peers and engage in mathematical thinking through puzzles, games and mathematical explorations specially designed for this programme.
+The rich learning experiences offered by the programme serve to help students to:</p>

 *   Develop the habits, attitudes and dispositions mathematicians possess.